OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 We rely on manual changes in the manifest file to keep our knowledge base clean from 'work on progress'.
-So whenever you make a new release or think those changes in your documentation are worth an update on Wikibase → **update the version in the manifest file.**\
+So whenever you make a new release or think those changes in your documentation are worth to be known by others → **update the version in the manifest file.**\
 Otherwise, no changes will be synched.